4GeeksAcademy/machine-learning-content/06-12d-ml_algos/k-nearest-neighbors.md

 ![recommender_system_approaches](../assets/recommender_system_approaches.jpg)

 Most businesses probably use a combination of both (hybrid approach) in their production recommender systems.
-In the exploring-a-recommender-system notebook we will show an example with the most common approach, collaborative filtering, using a simple version.

 Recommender systems can be classified into 3 types: